cyucelen/walker/README.md

 ## Features

 * Provides a walker to paginate through the pagination of API endpoint.
-Basically scraping an API, if such a term exists.
+This is for scraping an API, if such a term exists.
 * `cursor` and `offset` pagination strategies.
 * Fetching and processing data concurrently without any effort.
 * Fetch count limiting